Hoybaby/react-school-project/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

 ### Packages to Install and Deployment
+    In order for myself to host website, I use GitHub pages since this application was built just using React.
+I ran into too many problems that I believe could be solved with more time and a tad of help that I couldn't host it on Heroku with Python Flask.

+    Please install the packages below to ensure that all the packages are present for deployment.
+Also when, cloned, the user can do an npm i to install all required packages.

     npm install react-bootstrap bootstrap@4.6.0

     npm install --save react-chartjs-2 chart.js